Fusion Rollup

 |---|---|---|---|

-| 1 | Deposit | Bring tokens from any connected DLT network onto the Fusion Rollup. | section 8.5 Token deposits |
+| 1 | Deposit | Bring tokens from any connected DLT network onto the Fusion Rollup. | Section 8.5 |

-| 2 | Unify | Merge multiple chain-specific representations of the same underlying asset into a single rollup balance, see Multi-chain unified tokens under section 8.5. | section 8.5 |
+| 2 | Unify | Merge multiple chain-specific representations of the same underlying asset into a single rollup balance, see Multi-chain unified tokens under section 8.5. | Section 8.5 |

-| 3 | Trigger | Call a Fusion Rollup smart contract from a transaction or a smart contract on any connected DLT network, and call back out in the same way. | section 8.6 Cross-chain messages |
+| 3 | Trigger | Call a Fusion Rollup smart contract from a transaction or a smart contract on any connected DLT network, and call back out in the same way. | Section 8.6 |

-| 4 | Withdraw / mint | Move tokens off the Rollup back onto any connected DLT network (or mint chain-native representations onto a connected DLT network). | section 8.7 Token withdrawals |
+| 4 | Withdraw / mint | Move tokens off the Rollup back onto any connected DLT network (or mint chain-native representations onto a connected DLT network). | Section 8.7 |

 8.2 Architecture

 Fusion is built on the standard OP Stack architecture, organised into four core rollup services and a set of on-chain contracts on every connected DLT network.
-The four services map one-to-one to the boxes inside the FUSION ROLLUP container in the diagram above:

 | Service / contract | Role |